 Are You Sensitive to Gluten and/or Wheat?

 As I mentioned above, the symptoms of gluten and wheat sensitivity may be ones that you don’t notice at first or brush away.
 Here are some of the symptoms, although we are all different and you may be experiencing some altogether different symptoms:

 - Lack of Energy

 Learn More about Gluten and Wheat Sensitivity

 If you have that nagging feeling that you might be like me—someone who has had some strange symptoms and just don’t know what may be causing them, it may be time to understand more about gluten and wheat sensitivity.
 The book Wheat Belly by William Davis, MD, is a great place to start.

-And if you’d like to dig deeper, Dragonfly 360 Yoga & Wellness is running specials this month on Wheat Zoomer and/or counseling sessions with me.
+And if you’d like to dig deeper, Dragonfly 360 Yoga & Wellness consider trying Wheat Zoomer and/or counseling sessions with me.
 During these sessions we can really dig deep into your individual situation and symptoms.
 So don’t hesitate to reach out to ask questions and find out more about how wheat and gluten may be affecting you.

 Bev Rella studied nutrition at Nutritional Therapy Institute and is a Certified Nutrition Therapist Practitioner & Certified Gluten Practitioner at Dragonfly 360 Yoga & Wellness.
 Bev is passionate about helping clients create their healthiest lives through nutritional coaching, meal planning and healthy recipe creations.